 For shoppers in the US, the impact of the policy change will be somewhat subdued, but those who frequently buy in Europe and Asia are probably already aware of the issue Chanel’s trying to resolve with its new policy.
-Because of currency fluctuations and the decreasing power of the euro, a Chanel bag bought in France can cost as little as half of what it costs in China.
+Because of currency fluctuations shown on the trading software test and the decreasing power of the euro, a Chanel bag bought in France can cost as little as half of what it costs in China.

 Naturally, that leads to enterprising resellers who scoop up as many bags as they can in the European market to sell in Asian countries, where prices are steep.
 The reseller charges a bit of a markup and makes a profit, the buyer saves some money and still gets the bag and, ultimately, Chanel loses control of its supply chain and all the valuable market data that goes with it.
 It also muddies the waters when consumers are trying to sort out what’s real and what’s counterfeit.